-8. Coaches who are ejected for unsportsmanlike conduct may not coach in any contest or be present at the contest site during the time of their "sit-out" suspension.
-Coaches who are ejected will also be required to successfully complete an NFHS Teaching and Modeling Behavior online course within 10 days of the ejection.
+- be required to successfully complete an NFHS Teaching and Modeling Behavior online course within 10 days of the ejection.
 Failure to successfully complete the course will result in a suspension from coaching for the remainder of the season.
-In those situations in which the ejection of the coach occurs near the end of the season or during the NSAA end-of-season play, the coach will be required to successfully complete the NFHS Teaching and Modeling Behavior online course before being able to coach the following season or year.

-9. Coaches who are ejected a second time in a season will be required to sit-out the next two contests at that level, plus all other contests at other levels during the interim.
+In those situations in which the ejection of the coach occurs near the end of the season or during the NSAA end-of-season play, the coach will be required to successfully complete the NFHS Teaching and Modeling Behavior online course before being able to coach the following season or year. - 9.
+Coaches who are ejected a second time in a season will be required to sit-out the next two contests at that level, plus all other contests at other levels during the interim.
 Coaches may not be present at the contest site during the time of their "sit-out" suspension.
 Any coach ejected a second time will also be required to successfully complete the NFHS Fundamentals of Coaching online course within 10 days of the ejection.
 Failure to successfully complete the course will result in a suspension from coaching for the remainder of the season.
-In those situations in which the ejection of the coach occurs near the end of the season or during the NSAA end-of-season play, the coach will be required to successfully complete the NFHS Teaching and Modeling Behavior online course (or the NFHS Fundamentals of Coaching course if second ejection) before being able to coach the following season or year.

-10. If the ejection takes place in the final game of the season, the suspension will carry over to the following season of the same sport.

-11. When schools have students or coaches with multiple ejections, the school shall submit to the NSAA a written management plan on how they plan to remediate the problem.

-12. Officials will be expected to file with the NSAA an ejection report for any ejection of a player or coach from a contest online.
-Any unusual situation that occurs prior to, during, or after a contest should also be reported.

-13. Prompt reporting to the NSAA office by the official is necessary.
-Officials are asked to submit their electronic report or call the NSAA office by the day following the ejection.

-14.Officials are asked to be specific in listing the reason(s) for an ejection.
-Affiliated officials (officials registered from contiguous states) will also be required to perform this reporting function.

-15. There is no appeal process for ejections for unsportsmanlike conduct.

-16. The Executive Director shall reserve the right to consider the length of suspensions when some levels of competition are scheduled on an irregular basis (e.g. three weeks between regularly scheduled non-varsity contests).

-- 2.11.5 Investigation.
+In those situations in which the ejection of the coach occurs near the end of the season or during the NSAA end-of-season play, the coach will be required to successfully complete the NFHS Teaching and Modeling Behavior online course (or the NFHS Fundamentals of Coaching course if second ejection) before being able to coach the following season or year. - 10.
+If the ejection takes place in the final game of the season, the suspension will carry over to the following season of the same sport. - 11.
+When schools have students or coaches with multiple ejections, the school shall submit to the NSAA a written management plan on how they plan to remediate the problem. - 12.
+Officials will be expected to file with the NSAA an ejection report for any ejection of a player or coach from a contest online.
+Any unusual situation that occurs prior to, during, or after a contest should also be reported. - 13.
+Prompt reporting to the NSAA office by the official is necessary.
+Officials are asked to submit their electronic report or call the NSAA office by the day following the ejection. - 14.
+Officials are asked to be specific in listing the reason(s) for an ejection. - 15.
+Affiliated officials (officials registered from contiguous states) will also be required to perform this reporting function. - 16.
+There is no appeal process for ejections for unsportsmanlike conduct. - 17.
+The Executive Director shall reserve the right to consider the length of suspensions when some levels of competition are scheduled on an irregular basis (e.g. three weeks between regularly scheduled non-varsity contests). - 2.11.5 Investigation.
 Prior to the assessment of any penalty, the Executive Director will gather data in order to establish intent, fault, and the effect an ineligible participant had on any interschool contest.
 These factors shall be weighed in determining the severity of the penalty assessed.
 The Executive Director's decision may be appealed to the Board of Directors. - 2.11.6 Institutional Control.
 If the said violation is brought to the attention of the Board of Directors as a result of self-policing by the offending school, the Board of Directors shall issue the highest of commendations to the administration of the school for its efforts in enforcing the Constitution.